 If private lessons are not for you, and you would like to learn more about group lessons for adults and juniors, please view alternative options on this page.

 The Larry Lewis Memorial Happy Camper Award is awarded in each lesson session to the most enthusiastic boy and a girl in the Beginner level in each of the morning and afternoon classes.
 The award is determined by the Beginner level instructors.
 The awards consist of gift certificates to local businesses.

 Sportsmanship Awards are awarded in each lesson session to the boy and the girl who exhibited the most sportsmanlike attitude.
 The awards are determined by EYC instructor staff.
 The awards consist of gift certificates to local businesses.
-The US Sailing Sportsmanship Award is awarded to the EYC member who over the course of the season exhibits the best sportsmanship.
+The US Sailing Sportsmanship Award is awarded to the EYC member who, over the course of the season, exhibits the best sportsmanship.
 The award is determined by the EYC instructor staff.
-The winner’s name is engraved on a plaque which is kept at the EYC, and the winner also receives a keeper prize.
+The winner’s name is engraved on a plaque that is kept at the EYC, and the winner also receives a keeper prize.